VIDEO-SUPER-RESOLUTION/video-super-resolution/README.md

 # video-super-resolution
-Frame by frame super resolution of low quality video to hogh quality video
+Frame by frame super resolution of low quality video to high quality video